eBay/tsv-utils/README.md

 * `--blank FIELD` - True if field is empty or all whitespace.
 * `--not-blank FIELD` - True if field contains a non-whitespace character.

+Numeric type tests:
+* `--is-numeric FIELD` - True if the field can be interpreted as a number.
+* `--is-finite FIELD` - True if the field can be interpreted as a number, and it is not NaN or infinity.
+* `--is-nan FIELD` - True if the field is NaN (including: "nan", "NaN", "NAN").
+* `--is-infinity FIELD` - True if the field is infinity (including: "inf", "INF", "-inf", "-INF")

 Numeric comparisons:
 * `--le FIELD:NUM` - FIELD <= NUM (numeric).
 * `--lt FIELD:NUM` - FIELD <  NUM (numeric).